Clarence Brandley: A fair hearing

 After further investigation, Brandley's lawyers petitioned for another evidentiary hearing.
 The Court of Criminal Appeals granted this on June 30, 1987.
 The new hearing was conducted by Special State District Judge Perry Pickett.
 Robinson, Acreman, and Styles testified for the prosecution.

 Robinson admitted he had told Brenda Medina in 1980 that he had killed the young woman in Conroe, but claimed he had said that only to frighten Medina.
 She had been pressuring him because she was pregnant, he said, and he wanted her to leave him alone.
 Acreman persisted with his previous trial testimony, but did admit that Robinson had been at Conroe High School on the morning of the murder.
 Evidence established that both Robinson and Acreman, unlike Brandley, had Type A blood, which was consistent with that found on Fergeson's blouse.

 Texas Ranger Styles acknowledged that even before he had interviewed any witnesses, Brandley was his only suspect.
 When pressed about why he had not obtained a hair sample from Acreman to compare with the Caucasian pubic hair and other hairs found on the victim, Styles stammered, "Let's say I didn't do it and it wasn't done, and why it wasn't done, I don't know."

 On October 9, 1987, Judge Pickett recommended that the Court of Criminal Appeals grant Brandley a new trial, declaring:

-"The litany of events graphically described by the witnesses, some of it chilling and shocking, leads me to the conclusion the pervasive shadow of darkness has obscured the light of fundamental decency and human rights."
-Picket went on to say, that in his thirty-year career, "no case has presented a more shocking scenario of the effects of racial prejudice, perjured testimony, witness intimidation [and] an investigation the outcome of which was predetermined."
+The litany of events graphically described by the witnesses, some of it chilling and shocking, leads me to the conclusion the pervasive shadow of darkness has obscured the light of fundamental decency and human rights."
+Pickett went on to say, that in his thirty-year career, "no case has presented a more shocking scenario of the effects of racial prejudice, perjured testimony, witness intimidation [and] an investigation the outcome of which was predetermined.

 After 14 months, the Court of Criminal Appeals accepted Picket's recommendation with a sharply split en banc decision on December 13, 1989 (Ex Parte Brandley, 781 S.W.2d 886 (1989)).

 The prosecution appealed, delaying disposition of the case another 10 months.
 But within hours of the U.S. Supreme Court's denial of certiorari on October 1, 1990 (Texas v.
 Brandley, 498 U.S. 817 (1990)), they dropped all charges.

 Brandley was released from state prison.
 A few months later he was ordained as a Baptist minister.
 Within the year, he married.

-None of the county or state officials apologized.
-None was disciplined.
-None pursued prosecution of Acreman or Robinson.
-Prosecutors in the case still insist they convicted the right man.
+Child support

+Upon his release, Brandley discovered that he owed almost $50,000 in child support debt, which had accumulated in the years that he was wrongly imprisoned.
+This is because a federal law known as the Bradley amendment stipulates that once a child support order has been established, money owed cannot be retroactively reduced or forgiven, even in cases where the debtor was imprisoned and presumably incapable of paying.
+Brandley said: "It's like a double insult."
+As of 2011, Brandley's wages were still being garnished, and the debt stood at $12,683.